HOME ENTRY RULES RESULTS BANZUKE STATS LINKS

 Demerits:

-Sansho (special prize) awards:
+Sansho awards (special prizes):

 Please note that only players who earn a KACHI-KOSHI are eligible for sansho.
 However, should there be a basho with EXCEPTIONALLY low scoring, that requirement may be waived, entirely at the discretion of the S4 Kyokai.
+In addition, players ranked as Yokozuna or Ozeki are not eligible altogether.

 Picking in advance: